Hilliard Martial Arts Center

 Texas Representative for United Modern Arnis

 Steve teaches in Austin Texas.
 He has many years of martial arts experience.
-Steve has a background in Kyokushin Karate, Kung Fu, Tai Chi and has been training in United Modern Arnis for 26 years so far, and holds the rank of fifth degree black belt (Lakan Lima).
+Steve has a background in Kyokushin Karate, Kung Fu, Tai Chi and has been training in United Modern Arnis for 26 years so far, and holds the rank of sixth degree black belt (Lakan Anim).

 Craig Wilson